 Welcome to the Bird Study Group

-The next meeting of the Shreveport Bird Study Group is scheduled for Tuesday, April 9 in the LSUS Museum Annex., @ 6:30 p.m.
+The next meeting of the Shreveport Bird Study Group is scheduled for Tuesday, March 11, 2025 in the LSUS Museum of Life Sciences (Not the Annex), at 6:30 p.m., located next to the old KDAQ Tower.
+Signs will be out to direct you.
 Come at 6 p.m. to chat with other birders before the meeting.

 The program is free and open to the public.